graphql-rust/juniper/docs/book/content/tracing/index.md

 In most cases `#[tracing]` mimics behaviour of the `#[instrument]` attribute from [tracing] crate and you could use it as a reference.
-With the only key deference you should understand, it applied implicitly to all sync resolvers (including the derived ones) when the `trace-sync` feature is enabled, to all async resolvers when `trace-async` feature is enabled and to all if the `trace` feature is enabled.
+With the only key deference you should understand, it applied implicitly to all resolvers if the `trace` feature is enabled.

 [tracing]: https://crates.io/crates/tracing